intel/intel-extension-for-pytorch/docs/tutorials/features/profiler_kineto.md

 ## Introduction

 The Kineto supported profiler tool is an extension of PyTorch\* profiler for profiling operators' executing time cost on GPU devices.
-With this tool, users can get information in many fields of the run models or code scripts.
-User should build Intel® Extension for PyTorch\* with Kineto support as default and enable this tool by a `with` statement before the code segment.
+With this tool, you can get information in many fields of the run models or code scripts.
+Build Intel® Extension for PyTorch\* with Kineto support as default and enable this tool using the `with` statement before the code segment.

 ## Use Case